rlucente-se-jboss/ocp-on-nuc/README.md

 These [instructions](linksys-openwrt-config.md) describe how I did that.

+## Edit the Configuration
+Edit the `install.conf` and update the parameters as necessary.
+At a minimum, you'll need to update `RHSM_USER` and `RHSM_PASS` to match your credentials for the [Red Hat Customer Portal](https://access.redhat.com).
+Optionally, you can asign the `POOL_ID` to match one of your entitlements.

 ## Prepare the Server
 Run the following script as root to prepare the server for installs.
 This script registers the system and creates the docker-vg volume